uber-common/metta/setup.md

 * [reporting]
 The items here are for things like the slack integration
 * [configuration]
-* * The vagrantlocation variable is the directory where you have the VagrantFile stored for the vms you are using
+* * The vagrant location variable is the directory where you have the VagrantFile stored for the vms you are using
 * * The redis variable is where the hostname/ip address of the redis server you are using

 ```